Ballyholme Yacht Club

 Our racing pedigree has provided sailors and officials to the last 5 Olympic Regattas as well as the Principal Race Officer for this year’s Volvo Round the World Race and many other international events.

 Ballyholme YC is very proud to boast 3 members who have competed at the London 2012 Olympics – Ryan Seaton and Matt McGovern in the 49er, and James Espey in the Laser dinghy.
 All three have already qualified Ireland and are training for the 2016 Rio Olympics.
 We are also proud to have a world champion amongst us – Liam Glynn was crowned Topper World Champion 2013.
 In 2014 Liam won Irish Youth Sailor of the year (joint award).
-We also have many members on RYANI and ISA youth squads looking forward to 2016 and beyond.
+We also have many members on RYANI and ISA youth squads.

 Ballyholme Yacht Club (BYC) is the home of champions and new sailors alike.
 It is run by its members, for its members, encouraging sailing, racing, diving, training, water based activities and social events.